briandconnelly/nicheconstruct/paper/02_methods.md

 Here, we represent the "niche" implicitly based on the allelic states present in the population.
 As allelic states change, populations alter their environment in different ways, creating a unique niche.

-We use a form of density dependent selection to favors individuals that better match their niche.
+We use a form of density dependent selection to favor individuals that better match their niche.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the population that have allele $a+1$ at locus $l+1$.
 As a consequence, genotypes with sequentially increasing allelic states will tend to evolve.
 We treat both adaptive loci and allelic states as "circular": the selective value of an allele at locus $L$ is affected by the allelic composition of the population at locus 1.